 All of the brands in this category tend to provide good custom service, which is important when you seek an online service.

-It’s important to note that Amerisleep and BedInABox are the veteran companies in the field, having been established in 2007 and 2004 respectively
+It’s important to note that Amerisleep and BedInABox are the veteran companies in the field, with their roots tracing back to 2006

-But it’s important to note that Amerisleep and BedInABox are the veteran companies in the field, having been established in 2007 and 2004 respectively.
+But it’s important to note that Amerisleep and BedInABox are the veteran companies in the field, both having their roots trace back to 2006.
 Their products have been in use for a considerable amount of time.
 The more established, the better opportunity to determine if any significant issues with service or durability will occur.

-Most bed in a box brands popped up only a few short years ago.
+Most mattress in a box brands popped up only a few short years ago, including Loom & Leaf and Saatva.
 From 2013 to 2016, we’ve seen an online mattress “boom”.
 Their products have been in use for fairly short times, with most of their reviews being less than 1-2 years old.
 The long-term durability of the beds and stability of the companies is less established.

-What to Expect when Buying a Bed in a Box
+What to Expect When Buying a Mattress in a Box

 These types mattresses are usually situated on the entry-level, lower-priced range.
 Materials tend to consist of lower-density memory foam or latex hybrids.
 Due to the cheaper price, quality can be compromised.
 Although, plenty of expensive brands also use low-quality materials.

 These products sell primarily online.
 So, in most circumstances, you won’t get a chance to test the bed before purchase unless you live nearby their headquarters.
 Luckily all of the brands in this comparison provide in-home trials and fair return policies.
 For most, you don’t even have to pay shipping on your returned product.